appgate/conkolla/README.md

 | azureVaultName     |         string         | The name of the vault.                                                                                                                                                                                                                                       |

-# Security: AppGate user password handling
+# Security: Appgate user password handling
 See the [dedicated password security page](./security.md) for this topic.

 ## Command line flags